raul23/search-ebooks/README.rst

 The ``search-ebooks`` script can use the cache with the ``--use-cache`` flag.

+`:information_source:`

+  The MD5 hashes of the ebook files are used as keys to the file-based cache.

 A file-based cache library was choosen instead of a memory-based cache like `Redis`_ because the converted files (``txt``) needed to be persistent to speed up subsequent searches and since we are storing huge